Learning nuclear cross sections across the chart of nuclides with graph neural networks: Discussion

 \section{Discussion}

-The results presented in Section \ref{sec:results} pose a few interesting questions, both from a data science and from a nuclear physics perspective, which we discuss in this section. \nicolas{In particular, we focus on a brief analysis of the structure of the latent space to analyze if specific patterns can be matched to nuclear properties.
-We also outline how our framework lends itself to propagating uncertainties of cross sections throughout the nuclear chart.}
+The results presented in Section \ref{sec:results} pose a few interesting questions, both from a data science and from a nuclear physics perspective, which we discuss in this section.
+In particular, we focus on a brief analysis of the structure of the latent space to analyze whether specific patterns can be matched to nuclear properties.